The Topic of Respect,

 Remember, the older your child gets, the less influence you have.
 So, you want to start modeling this behavior and making games to teach these behaviors from a very young age.

 Want more tips on raising a successful child?
-Like my page :-) or subscribe to my newsletter.
+Follow our blog 🙂 or subscribe to my newsletter.